Pollution Linked to Decreased Lifespan and Death

 In a study from 2016 researchers from the University of British Colombia reported that 5.5 million people are killed annually by poor air quality.
 Controlling air pollution will have a lasting impact in our quality of life worldwide, the planet’s well-being and our lifespan.

 You can do things to protect your body from harmful toxins.
 Eating an anti-inflammatory diet rich in phytonutrients and antioxidants can protect your respiratory system from infections.
 It’s a more sustainable diet too.

 Consider keeping your lungs fit with exercise.
 Exercise increases your respiratory rate, your heart rate, and pumps oxygen to the heart.
 These responses create a strong respiratory environment to keep you healthy and living longer.
 Liposomal glutathione can help you reduce the toxins in your body.
-It’s one of the supplements included in a special detox program that I designed to help optimize your body’s natural detox pathways and reduce harmful toxins.
+It’s one of the detox supplements I recommend to help your body remove harmful toxins as well as optimize the body’s detoxification pathways.
 Filtering the air in your home or office can also help.
 My favorite hepa filter by IQ Air.